-by Billie Milholland
+PETER FIDLER by Billie Milholland

 As the 19th century dawned, no other Hudson Bay employee had as much experience in the way of the people of the plains and woodlands as Peter Fidler.
-He was a resourceful explorer who eagerly embraced the lifestyle of the native people he met.
+He was a resourceful explorer eagerly embracing the lifestyle of the indigenous people he met.
 He could shoot buffalo from horseback, he knew how to live on fish and roots.
 Dressed in buckskin, carrying a flintlock and travelling most of his adult life by horseback or by canoe, Peter Fidler was a curious combination of cultured Englishman and versatile frontiersman.
 He was an inveterate reader, writer and exemplary surveyor.

 Peter Fidler lived his life as a dedicated family man.
 His Cree wife, Mary, his lifelong companion, travelled with him and their children during his most of his explorations.
 He supported his many children and provided amply for them in his will.

 There are no pictures of Peter Fidler, but we know that he was about 5 feet 10 inches and of 'vigorous' stature.
 He may have dressed as an Englishman during his first year in Rupert's Land, but it's doubtful he would have bothered after hios English clothes wore out.
 Clothing made by indigenous people was much more practical.

 During his first journey into what is now Alberta, before the construction of Buckingham House, Fidler found his European clothing inadequate for the severe winter.
 He made a pair of trousers out of buffalo hide, a jacket out of deer hide, and a coat out of a trade blanket.
 When he married Mary, several years later, he had a skilled companion who kept him dressed properly, in the manner of the country.